dgroomes/stackoverflow-look-back/README.md

   global context therefore we forego the usual luxury of "executing code ad-hoc on the console to our delight".
 This is kind of a major bummer.
 Also modules can't be imported in web workers in Safari and FireFox so that is also a bummer when considering converting this tool to a browser extension.
+* Maybe the web standards for extensions APIs is actually good enough?
+Chromium browsers (Chrome, Edge, Opera) all pretty much have the same APIs and FireFox also has very similar APIs.
+They all use the Manifest file format.
+Safari is the most different.
+If I can get the browser extension to be "virtually universally usable across all platforms" then I can do away with the manual mode, which only existed for the same reason of being usable across all platforms.
+  This would loosen up the design constraints of the code architecture.

 ## Notes